sagecodes/make-a-wildlife-object-detector/README.md

 More resources included at the end.

-Any implementation you use will need to read in the iamges and annotations.
+Any implementation you use will need to read in the images and annotations.
 So keep it in mind that you'll want to check you're reading them correctly.

 Create TF record with our CSV file containing images and annotations: